Aleksandra Gajewska (born 1989)

-Aleksandra Małgorzata Gajewska (born 22 August 1989) is a Polish politician and businessperson.
-She is a member of the Sejm of Poland since 2019, and the secretary of state of the Ministry of Family, Labour and Social Policy since 2023.
-She is a member of the Civic Platform.
+Aleksandra Małgorzata Gajewska (/pl/; born 22 August 1989) is a Polish politician and businessperson.
+She has been a member a member of the Sejm of Poland since 2019, and the secretary of state of the Ministry of Family, Labour and Social Policy since 2023.
+Gajewska belongs to the Civic Coalition party.

 Biography

 Aleksandra Gajewska was born on 22 August 1989 in Warsaw, Poland.
 As a child, she was a member of the SKS 12 Warszawa basketball team, and represented Poland at the 2005 International School Basketball Championship Tournament in Wrocław.
-In 2013, she graduated from the Collegium Civitas in Warsaw, with a Master's Degree in diplomacy and international relations.
+In 2013, Gajewska graduated from the Collegium Civitas in Warsaw, with a Master's Degree in diplomacy and international relations.
 In 2021, she graduated from Collegium Humanum in Warsaw, a private university and suspected diploma mill, with a Master of Business Administration.
 She owns an advertisement and personnel training company.

-Gajewska is a member of the Civic Platform, and the chairperson of its Warsaw division, and also a member of the Association Young Democrats.
-In 2010, she was elected to the office of a member of the Warsaw City Council.
-At the time she was 21 years old, becoming the youngest councillor in the city's history.
+Gajewska was a member of the Civic Platform, and the chairperson of its Warsaw division, and also a member of the Association Young Democrats.
+In 2010, Gajewska was elected to the office of a member of the Warsaw City Council.
+At the time, she was 21-years-old, becoming the youngest councilor in the city's history.
 Gajewska was reelected in 2014 and 2018.
-From 13 June 2019, she became the deputy chairperson of the council.
-She was a councillor until 14 November 2019.
+On 13 June 2019, she became the deputy chairperson of the council.
+Gajewska was a councilor until 21 October 2019.

-In the 2019 she was elected to the office of a member of the Sejm of Poland, from the constituency no. 19 consisting of Warsaw.
-She became a member of the Commission of the Protection of the Environment, Natural Resources and Forestry, and the Commission of the Social and Family Politics.
-She was so a founder and leader of the Parliamentary Team of the Matters of the Capital City of Warsaw.
-She was reelected in 2023, and became the deputy chairperson of the Commission of the International Matters and a member of the Commission of Social and Family Politics.
-On 28 December 2023, she became the secretary of state of the Ministry of Family, Labour and Social Policy.
+In 2019, Gajewska was elected to the Sejm of Poland, from the constituency no. 19, consisting of the city of Warsaw.
+She became a member of the Protection of the Environment, Natural Resources and Forestry Committee, and the Social and Family Politics Committee.
+Gajewska was so a founder and leader of the Capital City of Warsaw Parliamentary Team.
+She was reelected in 2023, and became the deputy chairperson of the International Matters Committee, and a member of the Social and Family Politics Committee.
+On 28 December 2023, Gajewska became the secretary of state of the Ministry of Family, Labour and Social Policy.
+In 2025, her party, the Civic Platform, was transformed into the Civic Coalition.

-Private life
+Personal life

 Gajewska is married to journalist Maciej Cnota, with whom she has a son.